 The takeaway

 Independent testing works — agencies agree enough that their results can be aggregated into a single signal.
-But the market doesn't yet reward that signal: people pay for brands, not for measured quality.
+But the market doesn't yet reward that signal: people pay for brands, not for measured quality, and crowd ratings substitute for expert tests only in some categories.
 That is exactly why we display repairability and quality scores directly on products — so objective data is visible at the point of decision.

 Další čtení